Reports on audience indicators

 The daily report on audience indicators contains data for each day of the specified period: the number of ad requests, the number of unique ad requests, the total number of unique click-throughs, and the load frequency.

-This report shows the distribution of a campaign's impressions by the frequency of engagements, indicating how many unique users have seen an ad once, twice, three times, or more.
-It can help you analyze the campaign's reach and see how many impressions come from repeat engagements.
+This report shows the distribution of a campaign's impressions by exposure frequency, indicating how many unique users have seen an ad once, twice, three times, or more.
+It helps you analyze the campaign's reach and see how many impressions come from repeat exposure.

 Key metrics